 Active in the current plein air movement, and a founder of Plein Air Easton (Maryland), she travels worldwide participating in competitions, judging, and teaching.
-In 2018 she was invited to be an instructor and demonstrator at the Plein Air Convention & Expo in Santa Fe, and released her first instructional video (a workshop that is almost four hours in length, on painting from photographs) with Liliedahl Videos.
+She has been an instructor and demonstrator at the Plein Air Convention & Expo in Santa Fe, and released her first instructional video (a workshop that is almost four hours in length, on painting from photographs) with Liliedahl Videos.
 In 2016 and 2017 she was invited to exhibit at the American Masters Exhibition at the Salmagundi Club in New York.
 Recent honors include Best of Show at the Lighthouse Plein Air Festival 2017 and the Dickinson Award for Best Painting by a Signature Member of the American Impressionist Society 2016 Annual Juried Exhibit.

 She is a Signature Member of the American Impressionist Society, the American Society for Marine Art, and the Mid-Atlantic Plein Air Painters, and also holds memberships in the Washington Society for Landscape Painters and the Salmagundi Club.
 Founder and Director of the Easton Studio, a workshop facility begun in Easton in 2010, the artist mentors and teaches workshops and also sponsors workshops by nationally known painters.

 Nancy Tankersley is on the faculty of the 2nd Annual Plein Air Live online art conference.
 Learn about this life-changing event at PleinAirLive.com!